soijen/soijen.github.io/_products/en/stickers/Vermont/middlebury-sticker.md

 ---
-title: Middlebury Vermont Cityscape | Sticker
+title: Middlebury Vermont Cityscape Sticker
-name: Middlebury Vermont Cityscape | Sticker
+name: Middlebury Vermont Cityscape Sticker
-description: This Middlebury cityscape die-cut matte sticker highlights the iconic buildings and monuments in Middlebury, Vermont.
-Printed on durable weatherproof vinyl.
+description: This durable, weatherproof sticker highlights the iconic buildings and monuments in Middlebury, Vermont, arranged like a city skyline.
+Perfect to add some style to a laptop, water bottle, van, paddle, etc. Features Middlebury College, the Town Hall Theater, the Henry Sheldon Museum, Middlebury Falls, the Historic Marble Works, the Congregational Church, and more.
+Made in USA.
 imagePath: \assets\images\products\stickers\middlebury
 image: 1
 image2: 1